jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 In an invocation, each argument expression is evaluated, and the resulting values become the arguments to the function.
 These values are assigned to the parameters named in the function definition.
 In the body of the function, a reference to a parameter evaluates to the corresponding argument value.

-For regular function invocation, the return value of the function becomes the value of the function invocation expression.
+For regular function invocations, the return value of the function becomes the value of the function invocation expression.

-After ES2020, you can insert `?.` afther the function expression and before the open parenthesis in a function incovation in order to invoke the function only if the function is not `null` or `undefined`.
-That is, the expression
+After ES2020, you can insert `?.` after the function expression and before the open parenthesis in a function invocation in order to invoke the function, only if the function is not `null` or `undefined`.
+That is, the expression:

 ```js
 f?.(x)